csaf-poc/csaf_webview/README.md

 Is a universal web viewing component (for displaying CSAF documents) feasable and useful?
 Is there is enough demand for it?

-So we like to hear from you about how close this components gets to what you need to support CSAF display on the web and what you would need from it.
+So we would like to hear from you about how close this components gets to what you need to support CSAF display on the web and what you would need from it.
+This helps us planing the maintenance.

 ### Screenshots